The Strongest Magician in the Demon Lord's Army Was a Human

-The Strongest Magician in the Demon Lord's Army Was a Human (魔王軍最強の魔術師は人間だった, Maō-gun Saikyō no Majutsushi wa Ningen Datta) is a Japanese light novel series written by Ryousuke Hata and illustrated by Kuma.
+The Strongest Magician in the Demon Lord's Army Was a Human (魔王軍最強の魔術師は人間だった, Maōgun Saikyō no Majutsushi wa Ningen Datta) is a Japanese light novel written by Ryousuke Hata and illustrated by Kuma.
 It began serialization online in February 2016 on the user-generated novel publishing website Shōsetsuka ni Narō.
 It was later acquired by Futabasha, who have published five volumes from September 2016 to April 2018 under their Monster Bunko imprint.
 A manga adaptation with art by Anajiro was serialized online via Futabasha's Gaugau Monster website from July 2019 to June 2025 and was collected in thirteen tankōbon volumes.
 An anime television series adaptation produced by Studio A-Cat aired from July to September 2024.

 Premise

 Ike is one the most powerful generals in the Demon Lord's army, along with their most creative thinker.
 The secret to his success is that Ike is actually human; getting better result by having humans and demons live together, instead of using oppression.
 Making his territory the most prosperous of the conquered lands.
 With demons jealous of his success and bigoted humans out for his head, Ike has his hands full trying to keep his territory from falling into the wrong hands.

 In the background, demons and humans with their own agenda attempted to use Ike as a pawn in their plans.